codingtenshi/namecie/README.md

-## General Imformation and Features
+## General Information and Features:

-Web application for creating sports groups such as running and nordic walking.
+This web application allows users to create sports groups such as running and nordic walking.
 The application was built using the Django framework.
 As a user, you have the following capabilities:

-- Registration
+Registration
-- Creating or joining a sports group
+Creating or joining a sports group
-- Sending invitations to friends to join the group
-- Tracking your own sports events as well as the group's sports events
-- Adding sports events you wish to participate in
-- Generating a public page for the sports group.
+Sending invitations to friends to join the group Tracking your own sports events as well as the group's sports events Adding sports events you wish to participate in Generating a public page for the sports group.

-## Table of Contens
+## Table of Contens:

 <!-- toc -->